homermultitext/hmt-docs/README.md

-# hmt-docs
+# Homer Multitext project: how to guide

-Technical documentation for contributors to HMT project
+Documentation for contributors to the HMT project.